Skip to main content

 FROM client_orders;

-Returns the highest order total recorded.
+This query returns the largest order total recorded.

 MIN(): Lowest Value